marklogic-community/marklogic-healthcare-starter-kit/README.md

 - JUnit integration: `src/test/java/com/marklogic/hsk`
 - MarkLogic unit tests: `src/test/ml-modules/root/test/suites`
+  - The ClaimSuite is an example of a fully self-contained, independent test suite that can be run just after setup is done, without needing to load data.
+The other unit test suites are not necessarily configured to run independently of data load.

 ## Maintaining and Modifying the HSK

 ### Extending the HSK

-See the COOKBOOK for more information on how to extend the HSK
+See the [Cookbook](./documentation/Healthcare+Starter+Kit+Cookbook.docx) for more information on how to extend the HSK.

+As mentioned previously, this project is intended as a starting point for a healthcare data hub and provides many reusable functions & code modules.
+While most of the code is reusable, the sample data and ingestion/mapping steps will have to be replaced to work with your own data.

 ### About the sample source data

-The sample health population data provided in this project was generated using the [Synthea synthetic health records project](https://github.com/synthetichealth/synthea)
+The sample health population data provided in this project was generated using the [Synthea synthetic health records project](https://github.com/synthetichealth/synthea).
+It is included for illustration purposes only and should be replaced with your raw data files.

 The HSK project provides sample records for 755 patients and associated healthcare providers, organizations, claims, claims transactions, and payors.